2018–19 Nashville Predators season

-The 2018–19 Nashville Predators season was the 21st season for the National Hockey League franchise that was established on June 25, 1997.
+The 2018–19 Nashville Predators season was the 21st season for the National Hockey League (NHL) franchise that was established on June 25, 1997.
 They entered the season as the defending Presidents' Trophy winners, which was won by the Tampa Bay Lightning on March 18, 2019.
 The Predators clinched a playoff spot on March 25, after a 1–0 win over the Minnesota Wild.
 They were upset in the first round by the Dallas Stars, losing in six games.